truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 TrueNAS SCALE validates the system certificates when a CORE system migrates to SCALE.
 When a malformed certificate is found, SCALE generates a new self-signed certificate to ensure system accessibility.

 {{< hint warning >}}
-Plugins to not migrate from CORE to SCALE.
+Plugins do not migrate from CORE to SCALE.
 Save the configuration information for your plugin and back up stored data.
 After completing the SCALE install, add the application using the **Apps** option.
 If your CORE plugin is not listed as an available application in SCALE, use the **Launch Docker Image** option to add it as and application and import data from the backup into a new SCALE dataset for the application.
 {{< /hint >}}